Discover the Ruins of Cartago – Santiago Apostol Parish

 A Backdrop of Earthquakes

-Ruins Of Cartago
+Ruins of Cartago

 Costa Rica’s earthquake history has left its mark on many structures, and the Santiago Apostol Parish Church is no exception.